Logo Voyage

 You can check the original Wikivoyage article Here

-Green Ribbon (Gröna Bandet) is a long-distance hiking trail in Sweden that stretches from the southern border of the Scandinavian mountain range to Treriksröset, the tripoint where Sweden, Norway, and Finland meet.
+Green Ribbon (Gröna Bandet) is a Swedish long-distance trek, which stretches from the southern border of the Scandinavian mountain range to Treriksröset, the tripoint where Sweden, Norway, and Finland meet.
 It covers approximately 1,300 km.

 Understand